Shoyo-Hin4ta/Shoyo-Hin4ta/README.md

+# 👋🏻 Hi There, I am Ritik

 # 💫 About Me:
-I am a graduate student pursuing computer science at Stevens Institute of Technology.<br>I am passionate about web development and getting to know more technologies.
+I am a graduate student pursuing computer science at Stevens Institute of Technology.<br>I am passionate about web development and learning new technologies.

+# 🚀 What I'm up to
+Prepping for my finals along with looking to start a new project.
+Check out my portfolio: https://ritiksingh.framer.website to know more about me.

 ## 🌐 Socials: